If you’re a freelance book editor, or you’re training to be one, you need PerfectIt!

 Read about my experience using PerfectIt 5 on the CIEP blog.

 PerfectIt 5 Review by Michael La Ronn of Author Level Up

 When PerfectIt finds an inconsistency or deviation from a style, it does not do anything automatically.
 Instead, the program highlights the issue and gives the user the option of pressing Fix to make a change.
 Thus, the user is in control of making any changes.
 Also, if you press Fix and then change your mind, PerfectIt makes it easy to go back and undo a particular action.

 Another way you have control is in setting which of PerfectIt’s checks you want to run.
 The program runs more than thirty checks on a document.
 If you just want to check a specific issue, such as use of abbreviations or punctuation at the end of bullet points, you can choose to run only the relevant test.

-- Secondly, this software frees up brain space to take care of deeper issues that require editorial judgment and expertise.
+- Second, this software frees up brain space to take care of deeper issues that require editorial judgment and expertise.

-Hilary’s training classes teach you how to use the software in just sixty to ninety minutes.
+Hilary’s self-paced, online courses teach you how to use the software in just sixty to ninety minutes.
 Check them out here: Cadman Training’s PerfectIt courses.